ibexa/documentation-developer/docs/api/field_type_reference.md

 ### Description

 The Null Field Type serves as an aid when migrating from eZ Publish Platform and earlier legacy versions.
-It is a dummy for legacy Field Types that are not implemented in eZ Platform.
+It is a dummy for legacy Field Types that are not implemented in [[= product_name_oss =]].

 Null Field Type will accept anything provided as a value and is usually combined with:
 - NullConverter: Makes it not store anything to the legacy storage engine (database), nor will it read any data.